MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/webapi/samples/cdswebapiservice-basic-operations.md

 ---
-title: "Web API CDSWebApiService Basic Operations Sample (C#) (Common Data Service)| Microsoft Docs"
+title: "Web API CDSWebApiService Basic Operations Sample (C#) (Microsoft Dataverse)| Microsoft Docs"
-description: "This sample demonstrates how to perform basic CRUD (Create, Retrieve, Update, and Delete) and association and dissociation operations on Common Data Service entity instances, using the Common Data Service Web API with the CDSWebAPIService class" ms.custom: "" ms.date: 04/20/2020 ms.service: powerapps
+description: "This sample demonstrates how to perform basic CRUD (Create, Retrieve, Update, and Delete) and association and dissociation operations on Microsoft Dataverse entity instances, using the Dataverse Web API with the CDSWebAPIService class" ms.custom: "" ms.date: 04/20/2020 ms.service: powerapps